neilgee/required/readme.txt

 For email input pattern validation add a "h5-email" class to the input element.

-The script is minified set to load in the footer.
+The script is minified and set to load in the footer.